 Advanced Literacies for Academic Success Advanced literacies refer to the skills and competencies that enable communication (written and spoken) in increasingly diverse ways and promote the understanding and use of text for a variety of purposes.
 They are applicable to all grade levels and all content areas.
 School culture should be focused on giving students the experience of reading, writing, speaking, and listening all day in all classrooms.
-Sharepoint includes a section on Novel Studies, beginning in 2nd grade, which allows for the integration of Social Studies and ELA through the use of novels.
-These studies include all possible materials, questions, and resources to incorporate literature and informational texts as integrated units of study for grades 2-6, as well as studies in social emotional learning.
+SharePoint includes a section on Novel Studies, beginning in 2nd grade, which allows for the integration of Social Studies and ELA through novels.
+These studies include all possible materials, questions, and resources to incorporate literature and informational texts as integrated units of study for grades 2-6, and studies in social emotional learning.